China Sourcing Agents

 • Run a discharge test at 0.2C rate to 3.0V cutoff for each sample unit — compare the watt-hours measured against the rated capacity

 UN 38.3 is the UN transport standard for lithium batteries and cells.
-Without a valid UN 38.3 test report, lithium battery products cannot be shipped by air (neither courier nor cargo).
-This is not a product certification — it is a transport compliance requirement.
+Without a valid UN 38.3 test report, lithium battery products like a 20000mAh power bank cannot be shipped by air (neither courier nor cargo).
+This is not a product certification — it is a strict transport compliance requirement.

 Key points: